Thought Leadership

-The primary reason for the board’s existence is to govern the organisation .
-This involves the development of broad strategies, policies, objectives, key performance targets and to appoint and empower the CEO.
-Put simply, a board’s role is to focus on the ‘big picture’, yet directors can be found liable for specific breaches of certain statutes, as we have seen in the recent Hayne Commission into Financial Services.
+The primary purpose of the board is to govern the organisation.
+This involves developing broad strategies, policies, objectives, and key performance targets and appointing and empowering the CEO.
+Put simply, a board’s role is to focus on the ‘big picture’, yet directors can be found liable for specific breaches of certain statutes, as we saw in the recent Hayne Commission into Financial Services.

 The answers to these complex questions lie ultimately in the strength of leadership demonstrated by the board and individual directors.
-Boards must establish appropriate structural corporate governance as well as an appropriate corporate culture.
+Boards must establish appropriate structural corporate governance and a suitable corporate culture.

 We offer five keys to stronger board leadership.